FNNDSC/pl-orthanc_push/README.rst

     Specify the password to login to the orthanc server.

     [-r|--pushToRemote <remoteModality>]
-    The target remote modality to which orthanc will send dicoms
+    If specified, orthanc will send dicoms to the target remote modality

     [-h] [--help]
     If specified, show help message and exit.